Adroiti/docs-for-code-review-tools/RuboCop/Rails-ApplicationJob.md

-Pattern: Rails/ApplicationJob
+Pattern: Job not deriving from `ApplicationJob`

 Issue: -

 ## Description

-This cop checks that jobs subclass ApplicationJob with Rails 5.0.
+This cop checks that jobs subclass `ApplicationJob` with Rails 5.0.

 ### Example